Girish Karnad: Early life and education

-He earned his Bachelor of Arts degree in mathematics and statistics from Karnataka Arts College, Dharwad (Karnataka University), in 1958.
-After graduation, he went to England and studied Philosophy, Politics and Economics at Magdalen in Oxford as a Rhodes Scholar (1960–63), earning his Master of Arts degree in philosophy, political science and economics.
+After completing his schooling at the Basel Mission Boys School, Dharwad, he earned his Bachelor of Arts degree in mathematics and statistics from Karnataka Arts College, Dharwad (Karnataka University), in 1958.
+After graduation, he went to England and studied philosophy, Politics and Economics at Magdalen in Oxford as a Rhodes Scholar (1960–63), earning his Master of Arts degree in philosophy, political science and economics.
 Karnad was elected the President of the Oxford Union in 1962–63.

 Career

 After working with the Oxford University Press, Chennai for seven years (1963–70), he resigned to take to writing full-time.
 While in Madras (now known as Chennai) he got involved with local amateur theatre group, The Madras Players.

 During 1987–88, he was at the University of Chicago as visiting professor and Fulbright playwright-in-residence.
 During his tenure at Chicago Nagamandala had its world premiere at the Guthrie Theater in Minneapolis based on Karnad's English translation of the Kannada original.

 He served as director of the Film and Television Institute of India (1974–1975) and chairman of the Sangeet Natak Akademi, the national academy of the performing arts (1988–93).
 He served as director of the Nehru Centre and as Minister of Culture, in the Indian High Commission, London (2000–2003).